healthonnet/hon-honcode-extension/README.md

 Overview
 --------

-The number and varied quality of health web pages can be daunting for users searching for health information on the Internet.
-But thanks to the HONcode toolbar, it is easy to differentiate good quality sites from those that are not.
+The sheer number of health web pages, along with the unpredictable and varied quality of health web pages can be daunting for users searching for health information on the Internet.

-Install
+But thanks to the HONcode toolbar, it is easy to differentiate good quality sites from poor quality ones.

+Installation
 -------

 It can be installed through: